so2liu/demo-fastapi-socketio-react/README.md

-# A demo for FastAPI, SocketIO, React, and Docker
+# A demo for FastAPI, SocketIO(v4), React, and Docker

 This is an example of a full stack application using FastAPI, SocketIO, React, and Docker.
 I hope this demo can save you some time when you are trying to build a similar application.